Non-existence of (76,30,8,14) strongly regular graph

 \section{Abstract}

-Our main result is the non-existence of strongly regular graph with parameters $(76,30,8,14)$.
-We heavily use Euclidean representation of a strongly regular graph, and develop a number of tools that allow to establish certain structural properties of the graph.
-In particular, we give a new lower bound for the number of $4$-cliques in a strongly regular graph.
+We prove the non-existence of strongly regular graph with parameters $(76,30,8,14)$.
+We use Euclidean representation of a strongly regular graph together with a new lower bound on the number of 4-cliques to derive strong structural properties of the graph, and then use these properties to show that the graph cannot exist.